sajadgzd/Eat-Da-Burger/README.md

 # Eat-Da-Burger
-Node app with MySQL, Express, Handlebars and a homemade ORM, which follows the MVC design pattern Node and MySQL to query and route data for the app, and Handlebars to generate the HTML.
+Node app with MySQL, Express, Handlebars and a homemade ORM, which follows the MVC design pattern and CRUD method.
+ Node and MySQL to query and route data for the app, and Handlebars to generate the HTML.
 ### Overview